 Accommodation near the Sekumpul Waterfall

 Two of the larger touristic towns that are located close to the Sekumpul Waterfall, and many other sights in the North, are Bedugul and Lovina.
 The distance to the Sekumpul waterfall is roughly the same, so it does not matter if you are staying in Bedugul or Lovina.
 However, the locations are completely different, check out below why you should pick Bedugul or Lovina, or book a night stay close to the waterfall to avoid the long travels early in the morning!

 Bedugul – Bedugul is located roughly one hour away from the Northern ocean side of Bali.
 This area is home to some of the best waterfalls in Bali and stunning temples, and offers a convenient base to explore the area.
 However, prices in Bedugul seem to be slightly more expensive then Lovina.
-As hostels are less common in this area we would highly recommend using either Booking.com or Agoda to find the best homestay/hotel/resort for you!
+As hostels are less common in this area we would highly recommend using either Booking.com to find the best homestay/hotel/resort for you!

 Entry Fee for the Sekumpul Waterfall